American and Vegas roulette

-“Faites vos jeux!”, or “Place your bets!”, as they say in roulette, the oldest of all casino games.
-Play for as little as CHF 2 every day.
+“Faites vos jeux!” or “Place your bets!”, as they say in roulette, the oldest of all casino games.
 Read the most important rules in advance to familiarise yourself with roulette before your visit to the Grand Casino Bern.
+Here, you can play American roulette, the version that’s popular in Europe, and now also Vegas roulette.

 No more bets